MugilanGN/Flowchart-Generator/README.md

 pip install Pillow
 ```

-Now download the two files from Github and keep them in a folder.
+Now download the files from Github and keep them in a folder.

 ## Usage